 Each Participating Team shall be allowed to reserve up to ten (10) minutes at the start of the Oral Argument Session for rebuttal or surrebuttal, which is to be announced by each Participant Team to the Judges at the beginning of the oral pleadings of the session.
 Only one (1) Participating Team Member may deliver the rebuttal or surrebuttal.
 If the VICTIMS and/or PETITIONERS and/or COMMISSION do not reserve time for rebuttal, the STATE may not reserve time for surrebuttal.
-If the VICTIMS and/or PETITIONERS and/or COMMISSION reserve time for rebuttal arguments, the STATE may use their reserved time without restriction as to the scope of the surrebuttal.
+If the VICTIMS and/or PETITIONERS and/or COMMISSION reserve time for rebuttal but then declines to present rebuttal arguments, the STATE may use their reserved time without restriction as to the scope of the surrebuttal.